rnett/Hadooper/README.md

 `<input folder>` is the folder containing your hadoop input files.

-Hadooper will copy the hadoop output, as well as log files, into <input folder>/../output, aka a folder named output that has the same parent as <input folder>.
+Hadooper will copy the hadoop output, as well as log files, into `<input folder>/../output`, aka a folder named output that has the same parent as `<input folder>`.

 `<username>` is your CP Unix username